Shivangi-Sirsiwal/squarepush/README.md

 <br>
 <br>

-Below is what the board looks like after moving left.
+Below is what the app looks like after moving left.
 The two blue squares on the left <br>
 of the ninja have been pushed and the move count has been increased by one.
 The score <br>
 keeps track of how many colored squares the ninja has pushed.
 In this case, moving left <br>
 caused two colored squares to move, so the score increases by two.
 The left, up, and <br>